-- have lived in New Zealand for more than one year continuously at some time in your life, and
+- you have lived in New Zealand for one year or more continuously at some point.

-* Cook Island Maori, Niueans and Tokelauans can enrol once they have lived in New Zealand continuously for 12 months.
-They do not require permanent residency to be eligible to enrol and vote.
+- If you are a Cook Island Maori, Australian, Niuean or Tokelauan you can enrol once you have lived in New Zealand continuously for 12 months – you do not have to hold a resident visa to enrol and vote.

-Only those who are enrolled can vote, take part in a referendum, or sign a petition.
+Only those who are enrolled can vote, take part in a referendum, or sign a referendum petition.

 You can provisionally enrol when you are 17 by filling in an enrolment form.
 You will then be automatically enrolled on your 18th birthday.